axschech/shapeways/doc.md

 3. Once the first request is made (a POST request) the new property switches to false.
 4. Now, for every other request to the server the client knows to use a PUT request.

+So, to summarize:
+The server's responsibility is fetching any existing information on users, and then saving the final edits of users.
+The client's responsbility is creating new users, storing intermediate edits, and making the correct request back to the server (POST or PUT).

+I would incorporate this functionality into a site that already has inline editing in different ways; it would depend a lot on what the existing code looks like.
+If the existing code is already interfacing with a REST back end then it wouldn't be that difficult to implement LocalStorage for intermediate edits.
+If not, then I would first make sure the REST communication was implemented via AJAX.